EddyLuten/bhreia.com/docs/adventures/blue-skies/places/survivors-camp.md

 Upon leaving the camp for the first time, the adventurers see a wagon pulled by  a giant goat carrying about 20 people while a plump Halfling male speaks loudly:

 !!! cite "The Tourists"
-    And on your left you can see the Cauldin's Point survivors camp, and, um..., close your noses as we pass it's kind of a strong smell.
-Yeah, just pinch real hard.
+    And on your left you can see the Cauldin's Point survivors camp, and, um..., pinch your noses as we pass it's kind of a strong smell.
 Anyway, not only survivors live in these tents, but those poor people waiting for any kind of news.
 But you know, honestly, at this point, who can expect any good news?
 Just being truthful here, right folks?
-A very sad and desperate group of people.
+A sad and desperate group of people.
 Okay, let's continue to the lake for some real views of the dragon's *destruction*.

 He tugs the reigns of the giant goat.
 A DC 5 check will show that it's Ramona, [[wolf]]'s goat.
 A 1d2 check will determine if Ramona notices him and walks over.